yuxi-liu-wired/cheela/src/dragonsegg/god24.md

 "No," Cesar said.
 "We are deadly serious.
 I knew you would have a tough time accepting this without better proof, so I had Seiko fix up the star image telescope with the filters for direct viewing."

-Pierre knew from the tone that Cesar was serious and that the image print was real&mdash;but he still found himself diving up the passageway toward the star image telescope control post.
+Pierre knew from the tone that Cesar was serious and that the image print was real---but he still found himself diving up the passageway toward the star image telescope control post.
 He floated in, quickly checked the filter settings, then flicked the switch that opened the direct view port.
 The light beamed in from overhead and down onto the white frosted table top in the center of the room.
 He drifted over and hung above the glaring image and adjusted the strobe controls until the spinning image in the center of the table slowed down and finally stopped rotating.
 He found the symmetric flowerlike diagram.

 Pierre looked up as the others came up the passageway.
 "The diagram is now complete," he said.